KraXen72/crankshaft/USERSCRIPTS.md

 	- `value`: _boolean|number|string_ - The default value for the setting.
 The type of this must match the `type` property.

 Custom Setting Conditional Required Schematic
 - `opts`: _array_ - The options for a particular setting.
 Only works with the `sel` (selection) setting type.
-NOTE: This is REQUIRED and needs 2 options if the type of setting is `sel`.
+NOTE: This is REQUIRED and needs at least 2 options if the type of setting is `sel`.

 #### Step 3 - Add the optional setting properties:
 ```js